 It will take a lot to restore Swee’ Pea back to static condition, but the V-tail midget air racer has emerged from a half century of storage and will be on display at the Spirit of Flight museum to tell the Art Chester story.

-About the Spirit of Flight Center- Founded in 1998, the non-profit Spirit of Flight Center facility features over 1000 aviation artifacts at its Erie (CO) Municipal Airport facility.
-Aircraft including a rare German Messerschmitt Bf-109, L-19 Bird Dog, and a Douglas A-4 Skyhawk fighter jet are among the collection.
+Aircraft in the Spirit of Flight collection include a rare German Messerschmitt Bf-109, L-19 Bird Dog, and a Douglas A-4 Skyhawk fighter jet.

-The Spirit of Flight Center is a 501(c)(3) non-profit organization and uses tax deductible donations to support its mission to save aviation history.
+The Spirit of Flight Foundation is a 501(c)(3) non-profit organization and uses tax deductible donations to support its mission to save aviation history.

-Contact the Spirit of Flight Center at email@example.com for more information.
+Contact the Spirit of Flight Foundation at email@example.com for more information.